About Copenhagen Center for Social Data Science

 Goals of the center

-- We will develop and coordinate teaching using and analyzing new forms of data, ranging from issues such as collecting, handling, analyzing and integrating new forms of social data over the challenges confronting researchers and data users in terms of ethics and privacy to science and technology studies of the practice of empirical research.
+- We develop and coordinate teaching using and analyzing new forms of data, ranging from issues such as collecting, handling, analyzing and integrating new forms of social data over the challenges confronting researchers and data users in terms of ethics and privacy to science and technology studies of the practice of empirical research.

-- We will serve as a knowledge hub for people at the Faculty, from students to faculty, with an interest in – or need for expertise in – variations over big data / computational social science / data science as well as an interest in science and technology study aspects of the use and abuse of such data.
+- We serves as a knowledge hub for people at the Faculty, from students to faculty, with an interest in – or need for expertise in – variations over big data / computational social science / data science as well as an interest in science and technology study aspects of the use and abuse of such data.

 The center is located in building 1 at the 2nd floor.